 Given its proximity to the Caribbean Sea and the Mesoamerican Barrier Reef (the second-longest coral reef system in the world), it’s no wonder travelers flock to this region of Mexico to get a taste of island living, warm waters, marine life, and sunny tropical paradise.

 WHAT IS PLAYA DEL CARMEN KNOWN FOR?

 So much!
-Travelers visit Cancun for all sorts of reasons, but most commonly, they come for the gorgeous white sand beaches, warm turquoise blue waters, all-inclusive resorts, and coral reefs teeming with life.
+Travelers visit Playa Del Carmen for all sorts of reasons, but most commonly, they come for the gorgeous white sand beaches, warm turquoise blue waters, all-inclusive resorts, a more laid-back vacation compared to Cancun, and coral reefs teeming with life.

 There’s something in Playa Del Carmen to delight nearly every type of traveler!